 Community care law is often challenging and it’s vital that you have the support of legal experts who know the processes as well as they know the law itself.
-Our Community Care Group has exactly that expertise and will work hand-in-hand with you to help you achieve the best outcome.
+Our Community Care Group, led by Head of Group Kerry Short, has exactly that expertise and will work hand-in-hand with you to help you achieve the best outcome.

 Court of Protection: welfare and financial applications, from uncontested applications for the appointment of a financial deputy to complex disputed welfare decisions involving multiple parties